umenobefes/FestivalManagementWeb/README.md

 ## Post-Deployment Setup: Role Assignments

-After the first deployment, you must **manually assign Azure roles** to the Container App's Managed Identity to enable usage monitoring and cost tracking.
+The deployment workflow **automatically assigns** the required Azure roles to enable usage monitoring and cost tracking.
+No manual configuration is needed.

-### Required Roles
+### Automatically Assigned Roles

-The Container App needs the following roles to query Azure metrics and cost data:
+The workflow assigns the following roles to the Container App's Managed Identity:

-1. **Reader** - Access to resource metadata and Cosmos DB information
+1. **Reader** (Resource Group scope) - Access to resource metadata and Cosmos DB information
-2. **Monitoring Reader** - Access to Azure Monitor metrics (CPU, memory, requests, data transfer)
+2. **Monitoring Reader** (Resource Group scope) - Access to Azure Monitor metrics (CPU, memory, requests, data transfer)
-3. **Cost Management Reader** - Access to Azure Cost Management data (vCPU-seconds, GiB-seconds)
+3. **Cost Management Reader** (Subscription scope) - Access to Azure Cost Management data (vCPU-seconds, GiB-seconds)
+4. **Monitoring Reader** (Cosmos DB scope) - Access to Cosmos DB vCore metrics (StorageUsed, CPU, Memory)

-### Assignment Steps
+### Manual Assignment (If Needed)

+If the automatic assignment fails or you're deploying manually, you can assign roles using these methods:

+#### Method 1: Azure Portal (GUI)

 1. Open **Azure Portal** → Navigate to your **Container App** (`<namePrefix>-app`)
 2. Go to **Security** → **Identity** in the left menu